-I’m at artist at heart.
-An optimistic, awed by the natural world kind-of-one.
+I have a little secret, although I don the appearance of a forager, at heart, I’m an artist, an optimistic awed by the natural world kind-of-one.
 As an artist, seaweed does it for me.
-I can spend hours looking in a rock pool at the beautiful colours and textures, how the water moves the weeds and the play […]
+I can spend hours looking in a rock pool at the […]

 Karen Pirie, a Cornwall based podcaster recently joined me on a seaweed foraging course to record a podcast for her new venture; Cornwall Woman.
 I’ve known Karen for a few years and find her easy company.
 She travelled with me to meet our group of keen […]

-No, I’m not gluten-free, though this recipe for Dulse Seaweed Soda Bread is delicious and was more popular than the normal bread I baked for an event, so I thought I’d share it here.
+This recipe for Dulse Seaweed Soda Bread is delicious and was more popular than the normal, wheat-based bread I baked for a seaweed foraging course, so I thought I’d share it with you here.
 The basis of this recipe came from my sister (the gluten-free bit), and the rest came from Prannie Rhatigan’s book; Irish Seaweed Kitchen.
 Prannie’s book made me feel normal – she adds seaweed to everything!

-(The dry ingredients for my Gluten-free Dulse Soda Bread, sitting on top of Prannie’s Duileasc Soda Bread)
+(The dry ingredients for my Gluten-free Dulse Soda Bread, sitting on top of Prannie’s Duileasc Soda Bread recipe page)

 Dulse seaweed (Palmaria palmata) has various common names, including Duileasc in Ireland.
 Dulse is a natural partner to soda bread, and this gluten-free version is just as tasty.
 Think soft bread with a nice crust and lots of flavour but no annoying bits in it, though of course you can add seeds or nuts if you want.
 Dulse is also naturally salty so no extra salt needs to be added.